frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 1. Select the Customer or User.

 1. Selecting a Quality Feedback Template will automatically populate the parameters for the Quality Feedback.
+1. The date will be automatically set to the current date.
  * Feedback :

     - Parameter: Various Parameters that are pre-defined in the Quality Feedback Template you create.